thomasberge/restedwf/README.md

 ### 0.5.3 Main changes

 - URI/PathParameter validation implementation now in place.
 See documentation for usage.
-Support made for Strings.
+Support made for Strings and Integers.

 ### Features